-Keywords: Visionary leadership practices, school plant management, public elementary schools, Philippines
+Keywords: Visionary leadership practices, school plant management, public elementary schools, Philippines.

 1. INTRODUCTION

 Effective school leadership is central to the success of any educational institution, and the management of school facilities plays a crucial role in shaping the learning environment (Ullah et al., 2023).
 Visionary leadership practices, characterized by forward-thinking and inclusive decision-making, are particularly critical in public elementary schools, where school heads are responsible for both instructional leadership and the physical well-being of the school (Avramovic, 2024).
 Similarly, school plant management, encompassing the planning, organization, and maintenance of school infrastructure, is essential for creating an environment conducive to learning (Ebom-Jebose, 2025).